 Some of these changes, like getting a better pillow, are easy to incorporate.
 Others, such as your preferred sleep position, can be difficult to change.
 Most people don’t wake up in the same position they fall asleep in.
 If you’re able to start out the night right and fall asleep in a healthy and well-supported position, it can set you up for a good night’s rest and less pain upon waking up in the morning.

 Your neck is designed for movement which, while important, leaves it more vulnerable to injury.
 The part of your neck that can be most easily compromised is the very top where it forms a connection to your head.
-This part of your neck is called the upper cervical spine and is made up of two very different, uniquely shaped vertebrae called the atlas (C1) and axis (C2).
+This part of your neck, the upper cervical spine, has two very different, uniquely shaped vertebrae called the atlas (C1) and axis (C2).
 This area of the neck is different because it bears most of the weight of your head and accounts for most of its movement.
 It does not have the shock-absorbing discs and the interlocking facet joints that the rest of your neck has to keep it more stable.

-When the atlas or axis misalign, the rest of your neck is forced into a stressed position to compensate for the head’s weight being carried off center.
+When the atlas or axis misalign, the rest of your neck is forced into a stressed position to compensate for the head’s weight being carried off-center.
 Over time, this will inevitably increase the stress on the muscles, bones, discs, joints, and ligaments leading to pain and discomfort.
-Neck pain is often associated with headaches, jaw pain, shoulder pain, numbness and tingling in the arms or hands, and a host of other symptoms.
+Neck pain often accompanies headaches, jaw pain, shoulder pain, numbness and tingling in the arms or hands, and a host of other symptoms.
 Many of these can be connected with a misalignment that originally occurred in the upper neck that has been left uncorrected.

 Upper cervical chiropractic care is a niche within the chiropractic profession that takes a different approach to analyze and adjust these misalignments.
 Unless you’ve experienced upper cervical chiropractic in the past, you might be pleasantly surprised at the personalized care.
-A thorough analysis is done for each patient so that a correction can be customized for your exact misalignment.
-Because the adjustment is tailored for your needs, it doesn’t require a high level of force to correct.
+Upper cervical chiropractors perform a thorough analysis for each patient to employ a customized correction of misalignments.
+Because are specific to needs, it doesn’t require a high level of force to correct.
 For you, this means gentle, specific, and individualized care that yields lasting results.
 If you are suffering from chronic neck issues that impact your sleep, your day-to-day life, and that never seem to really go away, then schedule a consultation with an upper cervical chiropractor.
 It can be the first step towards getting the help you need to feel better.